 - This is a show koto instrument produced using all around regarded Japanese instrument producer Mishimaya of Niigata.
-The entire wood piece is cut out from paulownia’s body with detail craftmanship and exquisite design utilizing Indian rosewood wood. pleasant wood grains of the soundboard.
+The entire wood piece is cut out from paulownia’s body with detailed craftmanship and exquisite design utilizing Indian rosewood wood. pleasant wood grains of the soundboard.
 There are hand-cut sound sections underneath the soundboard to improve the sound quality. (see the image beneath) The strings are hung tight and prepared for set up.

 - *Hand Carved Paulownia Body *Hand Carved sound grooves underneath the soundboard

 - black sandalwood veneer- Travel Sized Chinese Koto

 - Improved curvature on the left Yueshan, ensuring more solid mid-tones.